 The adoption of IFRS 9 did not have any impact on the amounts recognised in prior periods and current period.
-Its equity investments are strategic investments and continue to be FVOCI.
+Its equity investments are strategic investments and continue to be fair value through other comprehensive income (FVOCI).
 The gold and copper hedges are undesignated cash flow hedges and continue to be fair value through profit and loss.
-The Group does not have material financial assets for which an expected credit loss needs to be computed as it only sells to reputable banks, refiners and commodity traders.
+The Group does not have material financial assets for which there is an expected credit loss.
+It only sells to reputable banks, refiners and commodity traders.